balukov/e2e-best-practices/README.md

 🔘 App-pages

-App divides to real pages, each file contains tests for the page where did the last action in the test.
+The app divides into real pages, each file contains tests for the page where did the last action in the test.
 Simple to start, complicate continue.

 <details>
 <summary>Real example</summary>